top of page

 God answers in Exodus 14:13-14: And Moses said to the people, “Fear not, stand firm, and see the salvation of the LORD, which he will work for you today.
 For the Egyptians whom you see today, you shall never see again.
 The LORD will fight for you, and you have only to be silent.”

 They had to trust God’s path and plan, even though they were backed up against the Red Sea with seemingly no way out.
-And even further in Exodus, we see God’s provision of water from a rock and literal daily food from heaven in the form of manna.
+Further in Exodus, we see God’s provision of water from a rock and literal daily food from heaven in the form of manna.

-God's power was displayed and his glory was revealed.
+God's power was displayed and his glory revealed.

 He doesn’t delay us to torture us, but to grow our dependence on Him and to strengthen our faith and endurance.
 He proves Himself over and over again, and like the Israelites, we can say: